brainwipe/icar/web/gatsby2019/src/blogs/2013-03-08-nothing-quite-like-campaign-to-get-me.md

 That running a campaign will give me a kick up the bum to stop playing Minecraft and do some creating.
 I work well with against aggressive deadline and manage to find time where previously there had been none.

 What gets you fired up to create?
 Let me know in the comments.

 ## Comments

 Yeah man, GO!

-Nothing gets progress flowing like an upcoming game!by _Emmetthttps://www.blogger.com/profile/10181742401138402473noreply@blogger.com_ on 08 March 2013Thanks mate.
+Nothing gets progress flowing like an upcoming game!

+by _Emmett_ on 08 March 2013

+Thanks mate.
 I think there is a sizeable difference between having to create something for the sake of it and people relying on you to get it right.
-It's out gaming evening, it's got to be good!by _Rob Langhttps://www.blogger.com/profile/01377928640392467606noreply@blogger.com_ on 08 March 2013
+It's out gaming evening, it's got to be good!

+by _Rob Lang_ on 08 March 2013